EkoCommunications/AmityAndroidJet/amity-rx-upload-service/README.md

 # RxUpload Kotlin Extension

-we are the kotlin extension under `Uri` class that allows user to upload a single object as a set of parts (Multipart upload) and be able to easily track the progress directly from a rx stream of progresses.
+we are the kotlin extension under `Uri` class that allows user to upload a single object as a set of parts (Multipart upload) and be able to easily track the progress directly from a rx stream of upload progresses.

 ## HOW!